- News & Media

 In order to avoid confusion with our Award recipients, we have a strict rule that proposals cannot be publicised.
 Infringement of this rule will make a candidate liable to disqualification.

 Proposals, preferably written in English, need to be submitted both electronically as a word document (not pdf) to research [at] rightlivelihood.org and as a paper copy via regular mail to our office in Stockholm.
 Please send only one copy, preferably printed double-sided.
+If possible, use encrypted emails (more information in the box to the right).

 A proposal consists of the answers to the following questions by the proposer and the candidate.
 It will greatly facilitate the processing of information if it is numbered to correspond with the questions.